- Print this page

 Storage of cracked eggs

-Eggs that have undergone crack detection and have been identified as cracked must be stored to prevent or minimise the growth of Salmonella.
+Eggs that have undergone crack detection and have been identified as cracked must be stored under hygienic conditions at less than 7°C to prevent or minimise the growth of Salmonella.

 Temperature control must be implemented to prevent the breakdown of the yolk membrane, and consequently prevent any contaminating Salmonella from growing.